archmetalDBM/GlobaLID-database/README.md

     doi = {https://doi.org/10.1111/arcm.12762},
     }

+# Become a contributor!

+GlobaLID needs your help to grow and to provide high quality datasets!
+The core team is permanently reviewing and adding new and old data from the literature to keep GlobaLID growing.
+However, we are neither proficient enough with the geology and geography of all parts of the world nor do we know all publications with lead isotope data from ores and minerals.
+Hence we are happy about any support from our community.
+Interested?
+Write us!

 # Join the team!

 GlobaLID needs your help to grow and to provide high quality datasets!